Y-Srivaishnavi/uci-civil-cs-predict/README.md

 The project is built entirely in Python.
 It uses the Pandas and NumPy modules for data manipulation, Matplotlib and Seaborn for visualization, and scikit-learn for preprocessing and model training.

 ## Challenges we ran into
-Our biggest challenge was to overcome overfitting as well as underfitting by finding the right train-test split to train the model.
+We had to keep all the features.
+Our biggest challenge was to find the right train-test split to train the model.

 ## Accomplishments that we're proud of
 The model achieves a best R2 of 92, which is great for a small dataset with no feature reduction.